 For smartphones "made in Germany," similar to Phones products, repair can be done down to the circuit board level in our own Gigaset Service Shops.
 In 2021, as a first step to test customer acceptance, a new increasingly more sustainable smart phone was developed in cooperation with a German cellular service provider, in which a large portion of the casing is made of sustainable materials and absolutely no plastic or film is used in the packaging.
-The area of printed operating instructions is likewise a focus of sustainability considerations.
-In general, they are purchased from printing companies in the immediate vicinity of the Gigaset production site in Bocholt, to shorten shipping distances as much as possible.
-For resource conservation reasons, we continually try to keep the size of the products as small as possible.
-Material quality was converted to FSC-certified eco-friendly recycling paper in 2020, which also bears the "Blue Angel" mark.
-The total tonnage of 325 tons of recycled paper used in the 2021 financial year represents a savings of 57 tons (17 %) of CO2 compared to conventional paper production.
-Moreover, the recycling process requires 60 % less energy and 40 % less water.
+A follow-up project is planned in 2023.
+Furthermore, a power supply unit is not included in the delivery.
+In addition, the new Rugged smartphones are made in Germany.
 Gigaset conducts an employee initiative for the purpose of continuously improving existing products and processes.
 Under this initiative, all employees can submit useful ideas to improve the company's results, processes, products or procedures.
 Useful means added value for customers, the company's work (e.g. quality, value creation, environmental protection) or work place (e.g. order, cleanliness, safety, disruptive factors).

 The "innovative spirit" value is one of Gigaset's core values and management values.
-Gigaset promotes the ideas of employees throughout the company.
-To recognize trends and develop solutions for customers numerous workshops have been conducted in recent years - in collaboration with the specialist departments and outside specialists.
+Thus, Gigaset promotes the ideas of employees throughout the company.
+In addition, to recognize trends and develop solutions for customers, numerous workshops have been conducted in recent years - in collaboration with the specialist departments and outside specialists.
 Promising ideas are cultivated and implemented in a goal-oriented way within a structured process, in order to continuously improve value creation as a company and to act with greater speed, agility and efficiency.
 In the context of medium- and long-term strategic innovation to identify future fields of growth and derive innovative products and business models, societal trends and changes play a significant role.
 In this connection, sustainability aspects - particularly through user and market insights and foresights - are already considered as significant factors in very early stages.